My soul, give praise to the Lord;

 One friend and colleague described Fr.
 Stanley R. Rudcki as the last of the true liberals, meaning not a New York Times editorial page political true believer, as the word has come to mean, but liberal in the sense of a humanist educated in the liberal arts freeing the human spirit to hear the Divine and to fully realize the authentically human.

 Fr.
 Rudcki will be waked at St. Alexander’s Catholic Church in Palos Heights, IL on the afternoon and evening of Wednesday, May 29, 2013, with a funeral at that same church at 10:30 AM, Thursday, May 30.
-Funeral announcements are expected to be in the papers and on the web as of Sunday, 5/26/13.
+Funeral announcements are here.

 May Fr.
 Rudcki’s soul, and the souls of all the faithful departed, rest in the Lord’s peace.